Car Lover Itinerary

 Driving Change

-Topics explored include vehicle design, engineering, materials, alternative propulsion, safety and car crime – and you can even meet a talking crash test dummy!
+Topics explored include vehicle design, engineering, materials, alternative propulsion, safety and car crime – you can even meet a talking crash test dummy!

 Lunch